pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_backend.md

 ## 2. Deploy MQTT to DB Agent on Kubernetes:

-'MQTT to DB Agent' will subscribe to the MQTT Topic and listen to the incomming sensor data from AWS IoT platform.
+'MQTT to DB Agent' will subscribe to the MQTT Topic and listen to the incoming sensor data from AWS IoT platform.
 It will then parse the sensor data and insert it into the MariaDB.

 ![Rapi](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/mqtt_db_agent_deployment.png)